37. DIRECT FOREIGN INVESTMENT – REQUIREMENTS

 37.6.1.3.3.
 Cabotage

-Federal Law no. 9,432 / 97, which provides for the ordering of waterway transport, establishes that foreign vessels may only participate in the transport of goods in coastal shipping and inland navigation of the national route, as well as in port support navigation and maritime support navigation, when chartered by Brazilian shipping companies and within the following hypotheses:
+Federal Law No. 9,432/1997, which governs the regulation of waterway transportation, establishes that foreign vessels may only participate in the transport of goods in cabotage and inland navigation within national territory, as well as in port support navigation and maritime support navigation, when chartered by Brazilian shipping companies and under the following conditions:

-(i) Permitted hypotheses that depend on the authorization of the competent body – The chartering of a foreign vessel by voyage or by time, to operate in the inland navigation of the national route or in the transport of goods in coastal shipping or in port and maritime support navigation, as well as the naked hull in port support navigation:
+(i) Permitted scenarios subject to authorization by the competent authority – Chartering of a foreign vessel, by voyage or time charter, to operate in inland navigation within national territory or for the transport of goods via cabotage or in port and maritime support navigation, as well as bareboat chartering in port support navigation, is allowed:

-I – when there is no or unavailability of a Brazilian flag vessel of the type and size suitable for the intended transport or support;
+- I – when there is no availability of a Brazilian-flagged vessel of the appropriate type and capacity for the intended transport or support;

-II – when there is a public interest, duly justified;
+- II – when there is a justified public interest;

-III – when replacing vessels under construction in the country, in a Brazilian shipyard, with an effective contract, while construction lasts, for a maximum period of thirty-six months, up to the limit:
+- III – when replacing vessels under construction in Brazil, in a Brazilian shipyard, under an effective contract, during the construction period, for a maximum of thirty-six months, limited to:

-a) the gross tonnage contracted, for cargo vessels;
+- a) the contracted deadweight tonnage, for cargo vessels;

-b) gross tonnage contracted, for vessels intended for support.
+- b) the contracted gross tonnage, for vessels intended for support operations.

-(ii) Permitted hypotheses that do not depend on the authorization of the competent body – The chartering of a vessel:
+(ii) Permitted scenarios not requiring authorization from the competent authority – Chartering of a vessel:

-I – of a Brazilian flag for long distance, inland, inland navigation on an international route, cabotage, port support and maritime support;
+- I – with a Brazilian flag for long-haul, inland, international inland, cabotage, port support, and maritime support navigation;

-II – foreign vessel, when the provisions of Decree-Law no. 666, of July 2nd, 1969, and its amendments are not applicable, for long-distance or inland navigation on an international route;
+- II – with a foreign flag, when the provisions of Decree-Law No. 666, of July 2, 1969, and its amendments do not apply, for long-haul or international inland navigation;

-III – foreign vessel with bare hull, with flag suspension, for coastal shipping, inland navigation on a national route and maritime support navigation, limited to twice the deadweight tonnage of vessels, of similar type, ordered by them from a Brazilian shipyard installed in the country, with an effective construction contract, plus half the deadweight tonnage of the Brazilian vessels owned by it, subject to the right to charter at least one vessel of equivalent size.
+- III – foreign charter boat, with flag suspension, for cabotage, inland navigation within national territory, and maritime support navigation, limited to twice the deadweight tonnage of vessels of similar type ordered from a Brazilian shipyard with an effective construction contract, plus half the deadweight tonnage of Brazilian-flagged vessels owned by the chartering company, provided that the right to charter at least one vessel of equivalent capacity is maintained.

-In addition, the Brazilian government may enter into international agreements that allow the participation of foreign vessels in the aforementioned navigations, even when not chartered by Brazilian shipping companies, provided that an identical privilege is conferred on the Brazilian flag in the other contracting States.
+Furthermore, the Brazilian government may enter into international agreements allowing the participation of foreign vessels in the above-mentioned navigation services, even when not chartered by Brazilian shipping companies, provided that the same privilege is granted to Brazilian-flagged vessels in the other contracting states.

 37.6.1.4.
 Financial Institutions

-In addition to the specific regulatory procedures, as described within section 21.2. above, the opening and operating of financial institutions with foreign investment in Brazil are subject to the prior presidential approval.
+In addition to the specific regulatory procedure described in Section 21.2 above, the establishment and operation of financial institutions with foreign capital participation are subject to prior presidential authorization.

-As described within section 7.11. above, the acquisition of rural land by foreigners or national companies with foreign investors are subject to certain restrictions established in law.
-The acquisition of rural land in frontier areas is subject to additional restrictions.
+As described in Section 7.11 above, the acquisition of rural real estate by foreigners or by Brazilian entities with foreign investors is subject to certain legal restrictions.
+The acquisition of rural properties located in border areas is subject to additional restrictions.

-The Constitution prohibits the direct or indirect participation of foreign companies or capital in health care in the country, except in the cases provided for by law.
+The Constitution prohibits the direct or indirect participation of companies or foreign capital in the provision of healthcare services in Brazil, except in cases provided for by law.

-Federal Law no. 8,080 / 90, as amended by Federal Law no. 13,097 / 2015, now authorizes the direct or indirect participation, including control, of companies or foreign capital in health care in the following cases:
+Federal Law No. 8,080/1990, as amended by Federal Law No. 13,097/2015, now allows the direct or indirect participation, including control, of companies or foreign capital in healthcare services in the following cases:

-I – donations from international organizations linked to the United Nations, technical cooperation and financing and loan entities;
+I – donations from international organizations linked to the United Nations, from technical cooperation entities, and from financing and loan agencies;

-II – legal entities intended to install, operate or explore:
+II – legal entities established to install, operate, or manage:

-a) general hospital, including philanthropic, specialized hospital, polyclinic, general clinic and specialized clinic; and
+a) general hospitals, including philanthropic hospitals, specialized hospitals, polyclinics, general clinics, and specialized clinics; and

 b) family planning actions and research;